 Cox, Gary W. 1987.
 The Efficient Secret: The Cabinet and the Development of Political Parties in Victorian England.
 New York: Cambridge University Press.

 Cox, Gary W. 2006.
 “The Organization of Democratic Legislatures.”
-In The Oxford Handbook of Political Economy, ed.
-Barry R. Weingast, and Donald A. Wittman, pp. 141–61.
+In The Oxford Handbook of Political Economy, edited by Barry R. Weingast, and Donald A. Wittman, pp. 141–161.
 New York: Oxford University Press.

 Cox, Gary W., and Mathew D. McCubbins.
 1993.
 Legislative Leviathan: Party Government in the House.
 Berkeley: University of California Press.